surifirstpin/biplus_documentation/DatabaseConnection.md

 - SSH port of the database server
 - Database port number

-or else connecting through seperate tunnel server from yoursIf you’re connecting with a tunnel server, which is separate from your database host, you should provide the following information to your Looker analyst:
+if connecting with separate database host the you need to provide following information to your BI Plus analyst:

 IP address or DNS name of the database server as seen from the tunnel server Database port number as seen from the tunnel server